Angelo1211/SoftwareRenderer/README.md

 ## Development & Feedback

 I am planning on starting a series of blog posts sometime soon that will explain some of the cooler components of the engine and how I went about implementing them.
-I also feel it would be helpful to other beginners to elaborate on some of the components that gave me the most trouble, such as how to design the general architecture of the engine, how to profile, optimize and bug fix your code and lastly how I personally tackled learning Computer Graphics coming from a non-cs background.
+I also feel it would be helpful to other beginners if I were to elaborate on some of the components that gave me the most trouble, such as how to design the general architecture of the engine, how to profile, optimize and bug fix your code and lastly how I personally tackled learning Computer Graphics coming from a non-cs background.

 #### Goals
 1. Demonstrate my C++ Knowledge